‘Why does freedom have to come with layers?’ Black, queer residents speak out about identity in Seattle

 Among other things, Seattle’s progressive reputation, the rainbow crosswalks on Capitol Hill, the plethora of signs everywhere declaring “Love is love,” and its out-and-loud pride festivals, have earned the city a reputation as being LGBTQ-friendly.

 But Seattle is not quite as friendly for the 7% of the population that identifies as black.
-Since 2013, there’s been a notable increase in racist hate crimes targeting black residents and gentrification continues to push black residents out of their homes in the historically black Central District.
+Since 2013, there’s been a notable increase in racist hate crimes targeting black residents, and gentrification continues to push black residents out of their homes in the historically black Central District.
 For those who live both of these experiences, Seattle can be a complicated place to call home.

-In honor of this weekend’s Pacific Northwest Black Pride, we talked to 10 black, queer Seattleites from different backgrounds about their work, their lives and their experiences in Seattle.
+In honor of this weekend’s Pacific Northwest Black Pride, we spoke to 10 black, queer Seattleites from different backgrounds about their work, their lives and their experiences in Seattle.

 In their own words, they talk about identity, safety and creating community in Seattle.